vukilis/website/content/posts/2023/asdf-with-poetry.md

 ---

-In this guide I will show how to setup asdf tool with python poetry.
+In this guide I will show how to setup asdf tool with python and poetry.
 ASDF is a tool version manager and very useful tool for many other language and tools like go, node, terraform, docker...

 ---